Learn about how Agile teams manage Technical Debt.

 - Completely waive the requirement.
 It means the company decides to live with the system as it is and no longer considers the requirement necessary.

 - Refactor the app.
 This is about reducing complexity, removing duplicates, and improving the structure of the code.

 - Replace the app.
-This will probably lead to new TD, but the idea is to address it quickly and minimize it.
+This will probably lead to a new TD, but the idea is to address it quickly and minimize it.

 How to minimize Technical Debt with Agile practices?

-The term “done” is quite relative and every Agile practitioner knows that.
+The term “done” is quite relative, and every Agile practitioner knows that.
 In traditional development, the software is done when it is delivered to end-users.
 However, in Agile, work iterations are frequently delivered to users, improving issues and bugs that develop in each release.
 So, there is no “done”.